Altinity/clickhouse-backup/ReadMe.md

   secret_id: ""                # COS_SECRET_ID
   secret_key: ""               # COS_SECRET_KEY
   path: ""                     # COS_PATH, `system.macros` values can be applied as {macro_name}
+  object_disk_path: ""         # GOS_OBJECT_DISK_PATH, path for backup of part from clickhouse object disks, if object disks present in clickhouse, then shall not be zero and shall not be prefixed by `path`
   compression_format: tar      # COS_COMPRESSION_FORMAT, allowed values tar, lz4, bzip2, gzip, sz, xz, brortli, zstd, `none` for upload data part folders as is
   compression_level: 1         # COS_COMPRESSION_LEVEL
 ftp: